duclos-cavalcanti/xwm/README.md

 Toy project to understand the X protocol as well as develop a working window-manager built upon it.
 The goal is to have a low-resource tiling window manager that can attend my needs in a minimal and configurable manner.

 Projected features are:

-- [ ] Manual Vertical and Horizontal Tiling
+- [ ] Manual Vertical/Horizontal Tiling
 - [ ] Tiling, Stacked, Mono, Full-screen and Floating Layouts
 - [ ] Rules on window creation through regex
 - [ ] Keyboard Modes
 - [ ] Configuration done through an *rc-file* (lua?)
-- [ ] Status-bar
+- [ ] Built-in Status-bar

 ## Installation
 #### Ubuntu/Debian